Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 • Hours: Sunday–Friday 4:30am – 8:00pm; Saturday 4:30am – 6:30pm

-• Standout Features: 22,000 square feet, opened 2022, modern L-shaped layout accommodating 400 guests
+• Standout Features: 22,000 square feet; opened 2022; modern L-shaped layout accommodating 400 guests; one of the best Sky Clubs system-wide

 • Amenities: Full-service bar (2 locations), hot food buffet with Chicago-style hot dogs, salad bar, espresso stations, shower suites, wellness room for nursing mothers, planespotting views

-Swissport Lounge (Concourse M, near Gate M7/M13)
+Swissport Lounge (Concourse M, near Gates M7/M13)

 • Hours: Daily 7:00am – 12:00am (midnight)